AnhyDev/Documentation/AnhyDev/docs/anhylingo/README.md

 2. **Item Management**
     - Ability to create multilingual items (for players with administrative rights).

-3. **NBT Tag Management**
+3. **Data Container Management**
-    - View available NBT tags for items.
+    - View available data stored in the `PersistentDataContainer` for items.
-    - Set, modify, and delete NBT tags for items.
+    - Set, modify, and delete data in the `PersistentDataContainer` for items.

 4. **File Management**
     - Upload language files to the plugin's folder.